A phase-field method for modeling cracks with frictional contact: Introduction

 Compared with standard discrete methods for frictional contacts, the proposed phase-field method has two attractive features.
 First, it can represent arbitrary interface geometry without an explicit function or enriched basis functions, which is indeed a hallmark of all phase-field methods.
 Second, it can accommodate contact constraints without a dedicated algorithm, which is a unique advantage for contact problems.
 This new feature is attained by making the components of the stress tensor in the non-slip directions compatible between the interface and bulk regions.
-Notably, this way is a modification of the volumetric--deviatoric decomposition approach proposed by Amor \etal~\cite{Amor2009} for considering the no-penetration constraint unilateral frictionless contact.
+Notably, this way is a modification of the volumetric--deviatoric decomposition approach proposed by Amor \etal~\cite{Amor2009} for considering the no-penetration constraint in unilateral frictionless contact, as well as the directional decomposition approach proposed by Steinke and Kaliske~\cite{Steinke2019} for distinguishing between crack normal and tangential directions.
 The rest components of the stress tensor, which are relevant to stick/slip behavior, are determined using a standard constitutive law for frictional cracks.
 In this way, the proposed phase-field method translates a discrete problem with constraints into a continuous problem with multiple constitutive responses.
 As the continuous problem can be solved by the standard finite element method, it would require significantly less effort for implementation as compared with other methods that can simulate frictional cracks passing through the interior of elements.